datoviz/datoviz/README.md

 # datoviz-distributed

-Experiments on a possible distributed version of Datoviz
+Experiments on a possible distributed version of Datoviz.